-The word diamond comes from the ancient Greek word, adamas (unbreakable).
+The word diamond comes from the ancient Greek word adamas, meaning invincible.
 It is considered by many as the ultimate symbol of love.
-When you buy one you want to make sure you get a good diamond.
-For most of us, how to buy good diamonds can be a mystery because you probably never have bought one and you will buy it only on a very rare occasion.
+When you buy one, you must ensure that you get a good diamond.
+For most of us, purchasing good diamonds can be a mystery because you have probably never bought one or will buy it only on a rare occasion.

-The ultimate choice on which cheap wholesale diamond online to buy is yours to make however here are some guidelines on what constitutes a good diamond and how to get the best value for your money
+The ultimate choice of which online GIA certified diamond to buy is yours to make.
+However, here are some guidelines on what constitutes a good diamond and how to get the best value for your money.

-A natural diamond can only format the high temperatures and pressures found at least 100 miles beneath the surface of the Earth.
+A natural diamond can only format the high temperatures and pressures found at least one hundred miles beneath the earth's surface.
 After they are formed, they are carried to the crust by deep volcanoes.
-Most natural diamonds were formed between 1 billion and 3.3 billion years ago and carried to the surface much longer.
+Most natural diamonds were formed between 1 to 3.3 billion years ago and brought to the surface much longer.

-Diamond is the hardest substance that occurs naturally, which makes it very useful for the industrial cutting tool.
-Also, due to its amazing ability to play with light, it is also very useful for adornment.
-Still, diamonds are quite rare and expensive to mine, and this makes them rather expensive to buy.
+Diamond is the hardest naturally occurring substance, making it useful for the industrial cutting tool.
+Also, due to its fantastic ability to play with light, it is helpful for adornment.
+Still, diamonds are quite rare and expensive to mine, which makes them rather expensive to buy.

 Because they are so expensive, various diamond substitutes, including cubic zirconia and moissanite, fill the market with low-cost pseudo-diamonds.
-These materials have a different chemical composition and can be easily identified by an expert, and more often than not even the casual observer can tell the difference between the real thing and a cheap bargain.
+These materials have different chemical compositions and can be easily identified by an expert.
+Often, even the casual observer can tell the difference between a real buy and a cheap bargain.

 HOW TO DIFFERENTIATE BETWEEN REAL AND AMERICAN DIAMONDS

 Differentiating between real and American diamonds is difficult even for seasoned jewelers.
 For this reason, it is possible to get ripped off as you browse the market for a gem for that special person.
-Many laboratories generated stones pass for natural diamonds to the naked eye.
-Some of these include glass, quartz, Cubic Zirconium(CZ) and Moissanite.
-Moissanite is particularly difficult to tell apart because it is quite similar to diamond in many of its properties.
-The following are some ways to tell if what you are about to buy are real or fake diamonds.
+Many laboratories generate stones that pass for natural diamonds to the naked eye.
+Some of these include glass, quartz, Cubic Zirconium(CZ), and moissanite.
+Moissanite is complicated to tell apart because it is quite like a diamond in many of its properties.
+The following are some ways to know if what you are about to buy are real or fake diamonds.

 FOUR REASONS YOU SHOULD CHOOSE AMERICAN DIAMONDS OVER REAL DIAMONDS

-American diamonds are a wonderful choice for anyone who wants diamond jewelry, from earrings to necklaces to engagement rings!
-There are four main reasons why American might be a better choice than the real thing for you or anyone who is in the market for some shiny new jewelry:
+American diamonds are an excellent choice for anyone who wants diamond jewelry, from earrings to necklaces to engagement rings.
+There are four main reasons why American might be a better choice than the real thing for you or anyone who is in the market for some shiny contemporary jewelry:

 They Look Real: A high-quality American diamond cannot be distinguished from a real gem with the naked eye.
-Even a trained jeweler would need to use a loupe or possibly a microscope in order to tell if it is authentic.
-Therefore, the argument of "it looks fake" is not valid and anyone who has done their research will realize this.
+Even a trained jeweler would need to use a loupe or possibly a microscope to tell if it is authentic.
+Therefore, the argument of "it looks fake" is not valid, and anyone who has done their research will realize this.

-They Are Much Cheaper: A high-quality cubic zirconia can be purchased for under $100.
+They are Cheap: A high-quality cubic zirconia can be purchased for under $100.
 Assuming someone wanted a stone that was roughly equivalent in size to a 1-carat diamond, they would pay $5,000 and $10,000 for a real diamond.
-The financial implications of choosing a fake are apparent.
+The financial implications of choosing a fake one are apparent.

-Anyone Insisting On A Real Diamond Needs To Ask Themselves Why: Are they in a comfortable place financially where they can afford a real stone?
-Have they done side-by-side comparisons with real gems and fakes and seen that there is no discernible difference?
-And are they aware of the slave labor that is required to produce diamonds?
+Anyone Insisting on a Real Diamond Needs to Ask Themselves Why: Are they in a comfortable place financially where they can afford a real stone?
+Have they made side-by-side comparisons with real gems and fakes and seen that there is no discernible difference?
+Are they aware of the slave labor required to produce diamonds?